 This class is no longer offered as of Fall 2019.

-Level I Prereq: Academic Reading and Writing Levels of 6; HUM 120 and HUM 160, minimum grade "C"
+Level I Prereq: Academic Reading and Writing Levels of 6; Admission to Nursing Transfer (APNURE) program and NUR 122 minimum grade "C"